More about buying a home:

 Reverse mortgages are named as such because they don’t require regular payments like a standard mortgage and instead are paid back when you sell your home.
 If aged 60 or older, homeowners can borrow up to a percentage of their home’s value based on the age of the youngest borrower, using the home as security.

-Your lender will charge interest on your reverse mortgage loan at a floating rate that is usually a little higher than their usual advertised home loan interest rate.
+Your lender will charge interest on your reverse mortgage loan at a floating rate that is usually a little higher than their standard advertised home loan interest rate.

 When you sell your home (often because you have moved to a retirement home) or pass away, the lender will recoup the loan balance (including accrued interest) from the sale price.